First Principles of Good Play

 The Individual Technical Cycle of Football

-[This is covered in detail in Web-book #1 of the full TFT technical resource].
+[This is covered in detail in Web-book #1 of the full TFT technical resource & the individual technical cycle of football is called the ITCF for short.].

 A simple depiction of the technical cycle of football can be found on this page.